-Thanks for checking out my page!
 I am a trauma survivor.
-I am also a trained therapist.
-I have spent years working in the fields of addiction, mental health, child and family therapy and life coaching.
+I am also a trained (now retired) psychotherapist and clinical nutritionist.
+I have spent years working in the fields of addiction, mental health, child and family therapy, and life coaching.
 I spent a great deal of time working with kiddos with Autism and Asperger’s.
-I also have extensive training in energy medicine, health and nutrition.
+I also have extensive training in energy medicine, functional health, and nutrition.
 For many years my passion was diving into the trenches with each client and helping to get their head above water so they could create a new life and heal their pain.
-Because I had dived so deeply into my own pain I could lead the way.
+Because I had dived so deeply into my own pain, I could lead the way.
 Now it’s time for my next step.

-In addition to running my practice I just completed my first memoir titled, Riding Standing Up, which chronicles my own trauma story.
+In addition to running my practice I wrote a memoir titled, Riding Standing Up, which chronicles my own trauma story.
 It took me 44 years to tell it and it was a monumental step in my own recovery.

 I believe in the victim-survivor-thriver model.
 This means that one must acknowledge he/she was violated and NOT glaze over the tragedy.
-If we try to forgive too soon or minimize our situation we will be forced to relive it again and again until we feel heard.
-Once we do we can move into survivor mode.
-This doesn’t mean we live in a survival state because that would be too much on our nervous system.
+If we try to forgive too soon or minimize our situation, we will be forced to relive it again and again until we feel heard.
+Once we do, we can move into survivor mode.
+This doesn’t mean we live in a survival state because that would be too much on our nervous systems.
 It means we give ourselves a great deal of credit for having come through a terrible experience.
 We are still here.
-We are still breathing.
-That counts for a lot.
+We are still breathing and that counts for a lot.
 Yes, we may check out with food.
 We may check out with wine.
 The point is we have been relatively functional because we are still alive.
 We take credit for that.
 We learn to love ourselves and find our worth.